beego/beedoc/en-US/intro/Introduction.md

 sort: 0
 ---

-# What is beego?
+# What is Beego?

-Beego is a HTTP framework for developing Go applications rapidly.
-It can be used for developing API, Web app and backend services quickly.
+Beego is a HTTP framework for rapid development of Go applications.
+It can be used to develop API, web app and backend services quickly.
 It is a RESTful framework.
-It is inspired by tornado, sinatra and flask and has integrated some Go features such as interface, struct embeddedness.
+It is inspired by Tornado, Sinatra and Flask and has integrated some of Go-specific features such as interfaces and struct embeddedness.

-## The architecture of beego
+## The architecture of Beego

-Here is the architecture of beego:
+Here is the architecture of Beego:

 ![](../images/architecture.png)

-Beego is build upon 8 independent modules.
-It's loose coupling framework.
+Beego is built upon 8 independent modules that are loosely coupled.
 Beego is designed for modular programming.
-You can still use all these modules without using beego's HTTP logic.
-You can use cache module to handle your cache, you can use logs module for logging and you can use config module for processing file in many format.
+You can still use any of these modules without using Beego's HTTP logic.
+For example, you can use `cache` module to handle your cache, `logs` module for logging and `config` module for processing files in many formats.
 So you can use all these modules not only in Beego but also in many other applications such as socket games.
 This is one of the reasons that Beego became popular.
-If you know Lego you should know all magnificent modles are build of many small pieces.
-In the philosophy of Beego these modules are small piece of building blocks and the magnificent model is Beego.
-We will talk about more about the modules later.
+If you know Lego you should know all magnificent models are made of many small pieces.
+In the philosophy of Beego these modules are small pieces of building blocks and the magnificent model is Beego.
+We will talk more about these modules later.

-## The executing logic of beego
+## The execution logic of Beego

-Beego is based on these modules so what's its executing logic?
+Beego is based on these modules so what's its execution logic?
 Beego is a typical MVC architecture.
 Here is its executing logic:

 ![](../images/flow.png)

-## The project structure of beego
+## The project structure of Beego

-Here is the folder of a typical beego project:
+Here is the typical folder structure of a Beego project:

 ```
 ├── conf
 │   └── app.conf
 ├── controllers
 │   ├── admin
 │   └── default.go